terraform-aviatrix-modules/terraform-aviatrix-gcp-spoke/README.md

 key | value
 --- | ---
-gcp_spoke_name | Name for this Spoke VPC, Subnet, and Gateway gcp_account_name | The GCP account name on the Aviatrix controller, under which the controller will deploy this VPC gcp_spoke_region | GCP region to deploy the spoke VPC, subnet, and gateway in gcp_spoke_sub1_cidr | The IP CIDR to be used to create the spoke subnet
+gcp_account_name | The GCP account name on the Aviatrix controller, under which the controller will deploy this VPC gcp_spoke_region | GCP region to deploy the spoke VPC, subnet, and gateway in gcp_spoke_sub1_cidr | The IP CIDR to be used to create the spoke subnet